CNRS-DSI-Dev/group_custom/README.md

 * allow admin to set a prefix that will be added to all future custom group names

 Tested only in OwnCloud 7

+This file is licensed under the Affero General Public License version 3 or later.